chrisdavies/webeval/results.md

 Phoenix feels Railsey which in my book is not a pro.
 However, for being a full-fledged framework, it performs well.
 It hovered around the mid 3K requests per second.
 This is the only platform that logged extensivley wehn run (a reasonable default).
 So, to be fair to Phoenix, I disabled logging.
 This bumped the perf up by a few hundred requests per second.

+Rails is slower than I expected, coming in at around 300 requests per second.
+I don't know if it is similar to Node in that it may need some extra configuration to take advantage of all my CPU cores.

 ## Benchmark summary